Amicus/donaghy/README.md

 # Donaghy

 Donaghy is basically a pub-sub system that can also handle doing background jobs in a sidekiq-like manner.
-It supports adapters for storage and message queue with a generic interface it comes with production-ready adapters for torquebox infinispan cache (for storage) and sqs (for the queues).
+It supports adapters for storage and message queue with a generic interface.
+It comes with production-ready adapters for torquebox infinispan cache (for storage) and sqs (for the queues).
 It also has in-memory stores and queues for testing and a redis-based store and queue for development (not recommended for production).

-It's multi-threaded (heads up) and will make sure a message gets run *at least once.* It relies on some sort of shared storage and a queueing implementation that supports FIFO.
+It's multi-threaded (heads up) and will make sure a message gets run *at least once.* It relies on shared storage and a queueing implementation that supports FIFO.

 ## Installation